Where are the salmon in this “biomass” they talk of?

 Even the Norwegian media contributes to the “economic” focus.
 NRK wrote the headline "Nothing like it for decades: - Fish worth 2.4 billion have been lost".

-“The dead salmon is milled up and mixed with “acid” (of unknown description) and ends up as animal feed.” says Trygve Poppe, former professor of fish health at the Norwegian School of Veterinary Science.
+“The dead salmon is milled up and mixed with “acid” (of unknown description but usually formic acid) and ends up as animal feed.” says Trygve Poppe, former professor of fish health at the Norwegian School of Veterinary Science.

 The fish scientist states that farmed salmon are protected in Norway by the same laws as other animals.
 Nevertheless, there is a big difference between how we think of fish and how we think of mammals, he believes.